 08 of 15

 There are great plants that you may not know about, and then there are great plants that are a secret to hardly anybody.
 Rhododendrons fall into the latter category.
-The wonderful "rhodie" is so popular that even folks who don't know their plants very well can usually identify it.
+The wonderful "rhodie" is so popular that even folks who do not know their plants very well can usually identify it.

 09 of 15

-In eastern North America, the white or light pink blossoms of mountain laurels light up the woods in late spring to early summer.
+In eastern North America, the white, light pink, or red blossoms of mountain laurels light up the woods in late spring to early summer.
+It is a broad-leaf evergreen that provides year-round interest even after the blooms fade.

 10 of 15